What is BRT?

 • Traffic signal priority to minimize delays at intersections.

-• Stations spaced further apart than traditional bus stops to improve speed and efficiency.
+• Stations are spaced further apart than traditional bus stops to improve speed and efficiency.

-At the conclusion of the 2022 BRT study, the Hamilton Avenue and Reading Road routes clearly stood out as the best opportunity to successfully launch BRT in Cincinnati and build a strong foundation for additional BRT routes in the future.
+At the conclusion of the 2022 BRT study, Hamilton Avenue and Reading Road clearly stood out as Metro’s best opportunity to successfully launch BRT and build a strong foundation for additional BRT routes in the future.
+Once these are successful, Metro will work toward adding more BRT service routes.

 Yes!
-Public input was a critical element in the original study and will continue to play an integral role as BRT service comes to life.
-We’ll need your help to finalize things like station and bus features, the name and look of our BRT service, and more.
+Public input was a critical element in the original study and will continue to play an integral role as MetroRapid service comes to life.
+So far, your input helped us choose the name – MetroRapid – and we’ll continue to seek your input to help finalize things like station and bus features, the look of the service, and more.

-Reading Road BRT service is expected to begin in the fall of 2027.
-Hamilton Avenue BRT service will begin in the summer of 2028.
+The Reading Road service is expected to begin in early 2028, and the Hamilton Avenue service later that year.

 Rider Experience

-BRT buses are comfortable and provide reliable service.
-You’ll get to work or other destinations more quickly, because the bus can take advantage of BRT-designated lanes and smart signals to reduce stops.
+BRT vehicles are comfortable and provide reliable service.
+You’ll get to work or other destinations more quickly, because the vehicle can take advantage of BRT-designated lanes and smart signals to reduce stops.

-The buses will offer same-level boarding, with no need to step up or down or use lifts, making access easier for all.
-On-board bike storage is available inside the bus.
+BRT vehicles will offer same-level boarding, with no need to step up or down or use lifts, making access easier for all.
+On-board bike storage is available inside the vehicle.

 Metro is evaluating fare cost.